gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-westerlund-avtcore-rtp-payload-registry.md

 # Introduction {#introduction}

-It has been observed that specifications of new RTP payload formats often forget to register themselves in the IANA regsitry "RTP Payload formats Media Types" {{RTP-FORMATS}}.
+It has been observed that specifications of new RTP payload formats often forget to register themselves in the IANA registry "RTP Payload formats Media Types" {{RTP-FORMATS}}.
 In practice this has no real impact.
 This registry is not used for any purpose other than to track which media types actually have RTP payload formats.
 That purpose could be addressed through other means.

-The Media Types registry {{MEDIA-TYPES}} is the crucial regsistry to register any Media Type to establish the media type used to identify the format in various signalling usage, to avoid collisions, and to reference their specifications.
+The Media Types registry {{MEDIA-TYPES}} is the crucial registry to register any Media Type to establish the media type used to identify the format in various signalling usage, to avoid collisions, and to reference their specifications.

-To resolve this sitaution, this document performs the following actions.
+To resolve this situation, this document performs the following actions.
 First, it updates the registry to include known RTP payload formats at the time of writing.
 Then, it closes the IANA Registry for RTP Payload Formats Media Types for future registration.
 Beyond instructing IANA to close